StackWM app iconStackWM

 Positioning

-The problem is not resizing one window.
+The real daily cost is not resizing one window.

 Zones give windows a predictable home